RivotX/ControlZ/README.md

-ControlZ is a full-stack fitness application
+ControlZ is a full-stack fitness application.